 Awareness of a list of common IC was assessed on a two-point scale of "aware" and "unaware", with scores 1 ad 0, assigned, respectively.
 Awareness score was obtained and used as a benchmark to categorise respondents into high and low levels of awareness.
 Respondents' perceived relative social, economic and health advantages of IC was measured on a five-point Likert-type scale of "strongly-agree", "agree", "undecided", "disagree" and "strongly-disagree", with scores of 5, 4, 3, 2 and 1 assigned, respectively.
 The mean relative advantage score was obtained and used as a benchmark to categorise respondents into high and low level of relative advantage.
 Respondents were asked to indicate the level of acceptability of common IC and this was measured on a four-point scale of "high", "moderate" "low" and "not accepted", with scores 3, 2, 1 and 0 assigned, respectively.
-Mean acceptability scores was obtained and used as a benchmark to categorise respondents into high and low levels of acceptability.
-For constraints to use of IC, respondents were asked to indicate the constraints to the use of local cosmetics.
+Mean acceptability scores was obtained and used as a benchmark to categorise respondents were asked to indicate the constraints to the use of local cosmetics.
 The degree of severity was assessed as "very serious", "serious" and "not serious" with scores of 2, 1 and 0 assigned, respectively.
 Respondents' use of IC was also assessed on a four-point scale of "never" "rarely" "occasionally" and "always".
-Use score of IC was obtained and used as a benchmark to categorise respondents into high and low levels use of IC.
+Use score of IC was obtained and used as a benchmark to categorise respondents' use of IC was obtained and used as a benchmark to categorise respondents use of IC was obtained and used as a benchmark to categorise.